Specs. - NCEA Junior Hunt Seat Medal Finals - West

 ELIGIBILITY: The top 50 riders from the West Coast NCEA ranking list will be invited to compete in the Finals.
 Riders accumulate points in NCEA Medal classes offered at recognized USEF and Equine Canada licensed competitions.
 Riders will compete in the NCEA Medal ranking list (East or West Coast) based on their address submitted to the NCEA membership office, unless at the time of membership they elect to compete in the other coast finals.

-QUALIFYING PERIOD: All points won in NCEA classes held at shows starting on February 1, 2017 through August 20, 2017 will count towards the Finals for the inaugural 2017 year.
+QUALIFYING PERIOD: All points won in NCEA classes held at shows starting on August 21, 2017 through August 20, 2018 will count towards the Finals.

 CONDITIONS & SPECIFICATIONS: To consist of Three Phases.
 Fences 3’3”.
 To be judged under the Open Numerical Scoring system.
 Competitors must ride the same horse in Phases 1 and 2.